simon-v/bchinfo.org/_data/devdocs/en/examples/testing.md

 For situations
-where interaction with random peers and blocks is unnecessary or unwanted, Bitcoin Core's regression test mode (regtest mode) lets you instantly create a brand-new private block chain with the same basic rules as testnet---but one major difference: you choose when to create new blocks, so you have complete control over the environment.
+where interaction with random peers and blocks is unnecessary or unwanted, Bitcoin Cash Node's regression test mode (regtest mode) lets you instantly create a brand-new private block chain with the same basic rules as testnet---but one major difference: you choose when to create new blocks, so you have complete control over the environment.